haganbt/pepp/README.md

 # Sync New Changes

-The PEPP code changes reguarly with new features and bug fixes.
+PEPP code changes reguarly with new features and bug fixes.
 To sync with the most recent changes, from your local PEPP directory:

 ```git pull origin master```